Sri Lanka beauty queen’s crown plucked by former winner gone rogue

 A stunned De Silva appeared to wince in pain as the tiara rocked back and forth during the unexpected effort to pull it free, her long dark hair becoming tangled — which she said left her with injuries that later required hospital treatment.

-“There is a rule that you all have to be married and not divorced,” Julie said, before snatching removing crown, which creators describe as a “magnificent masterpiece.”
+“There is a rule that you all have to be married and not divorced,” Jurie said, before snatching removing crown, which creators describe as a “magnificent masterpiece.”

-The event, which was held at Colombo’s Nelum Pokuna Theatre over the weekend, was televised Sunday.
+The event, which was held at Colombo’s Nelum Pokuna Mahinda Rajapaksa Theatre over the weekend, was televised Sunday.
 Footage of the incident shared by the Colombo Gazette, a local news site, has since been viewed more than a million times on YouTube.

-A statement released by Mrs. Sri Lanka World on Monday said the organization was “deeply disturbed” by the “unfortunate” incident, condemned Juie’s bevarior, and confirmed that De Silva was indeed the proper winner.
+A statement released by Mrs. Sri Lanka World on Monday said the organization was “deeply disturbed” by the “unfortunate” incident, condemned Jurie’s behavior, and confirmed that De Silva was indeed the proper winner.
 The organization does require contestants to be married.
 Winners go on to compete in Mrs. World, a global pageant for married women.

-Taking to Facebook after the incident, De Silva referred to herself as an “undivorced woman” and said that while her and her partner were currently separated, they remained married.
-She said the dramatic turn of events over the weekend had been “unexpected,” and later said had forgiven those who wronged her as she was crowned.
+Taking to Facebook after the incident, De Silva referred to herself as an “undivorced woman” and said that while she and her partner were currently separated, they remained married.
+She said the dramatic turn of events over the weekend had been “unexpected” and later said she had forgiven those who wronged her as she was crowned.
 “Nothing can be won by hate,” she wrote.

 “Let it be known, Mrs. World Inc. does not sit in moral judgment,” the organizers’ statement said.
 “If the delegate sent by Mrs. Sri Lanka-World to compete in the international competition is legally married she will be accepted.”